 The fresh install shouldn’t have any interference with older version files, and you can get back to work knowing you’re running the latest solid build.

-Free up some RAM to cure GIMP slowness
+Free up some RAM to cure slow GIMP

-Overcoming some of GIMP’s potential issues and weak points is a good place to start, but what if it’s still slow?
-Searching all the deeper threads online yielded only one definitive conclusion: GIMP’s performance is directly related to the available RAM you have on hand.
-While buying RAM for your current MacBook is likely a no-go, you can still decrease the amount of RAM used by applications on your Mac.
+Overcoming some of GIMP’s potential issues and weak points is a good place to start, but what if it’s still sluggish?
+Since GIMP’s performance is directly related to the available RAM, you can decrease the amount of RAM used by applications on your Mac.
 My personal favorite is a space optimizer, CleanMyMac X. For those who're curious to check it out, here's how it works:

 - Download a free edition of CleanMyMac X.